 Designed as an overview of comparative labor movements and labor relation systems.
 Develops a framework for understanding union formation and the development of industrial relations system in a variety of countries around the world.
 An emphasis will be placed on each country's interaction between unions and political organizations, national labor policies, the machinery for the resolution of workplace problems, the level of shop floor disturbances, bargaining coverage of employees, and the issues of workers' control.
 Also addresses how globalization has transformed the capacity of any nation's labor relations' system to respond to economic challenge and workplace conflicts.
 Examines the possibility of developing transnational union.

 Addresses the formation of European Union (EU) labor policy; the role of trade unions in EU member nations; worker immigration in the EU; diversity issues in the EU labor market and a comparative analysis of industrial relations in Europe.
-Same as EURO 410 and SOC 410.
+Same as EURO 410.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: Consent of the instructor.

 Increases students' effectiveness in analyzing and understanding organizations and the organizational context.
 It relies on the case method and focuses a number of important themes such as organization design; strategy; decision-making; and culture.
 In order to prepare students for the various transformations that they will experience in their careers, it examines many of these topics in the context of organizational change.
 Exposes students to basic ideas about key organizational topic - as well as a number of applications of these ideas - in order to give them a framework for organizing past experience.
 The topics covered do not offer a recipe for what to do in all situations, but rather give students a set of skills and different ways of thinking that can help them address novel problems they will face throughout their lives.